 15. Island hopping through Greece

 Can’t decide on which island in Greece you want to spend your time?
 Take a cruise or sail the island so you can see how similar, yet different, the islands are.
+There are so many great things to do in Greece you will never get bored.

 16. Visit Admont Abbey Library in Austria